Arjiit/AtSF/README.md

 # AtSF
 Adventure time SF, is a MMORPG modelled on real life data, statistics and articles.
+Combining with user contributed assets and ratings systems to help solidify the mold of the game as it is played/created in realtime.

 ## AI
 - NLP - Process real articles for contextual meaning and obsfuscate and transform to generate random quests, storylines and characters